Skip to content

 Libvirt Provider

-The libvirt provider manages KVM/QEMU virtual machines through libvirt, supporting: - VM lifecycle management - Power state control - Snapshot operations - Basic cloning capabilities - Local and remote libvirt connections
+The libvirt provider manages KVM/QEMU virtual machines through libvirt, supporting: - VM lifecycle management - Power state control - Snapshot operations - Local and remote libvirt connections

 Prerequisites: - Libvirt daemon running on target hosts - SSH access for remote connections - Shared storage for multi-host deployments